weaveworks/weave-gitops-private/docs/rfcs/template.md

 <!--
 Major milestones in the lifecycle of the RFC such as:
-- The first Flux release where an initial version of the RFC was available.
+- The first Weave Gitops release where an initial version of the RFC was available.
-- The version of Flux where the RFC graduated to general availability.
+- The version of Weave Gitops where the RFC graduated to general availability.
-- The version of Flux where the RFC was retired or superseded.
+- The version of Weave Gitops where the RFC was retired or superseded.
 -->